-It is against radiation safety practices, ALARA, and JRCERT standards for students to hold a patient or image receptor for an overhead exposure.
+It is against radiation safety practices and ALARA for students to hold a patient or image receptor for an overhead exposure (including clinical and lab).
 Students should refuse to hold patients if they are in a situation where they are asked or told to hold by a technologist.
 When refusing to hold, an explanation should be given that it is against program policy for students to hold.
 Students must not hold the image receptors during any radiographic procedure.
 Restraining devices should be used to immobilize the patient, or in cases where the patient must be held, non-radiology personnel or a family member should be utilized.